 The Master of Clinical Pharmacy will prepare you for advanced clinical practice and leadership roles in clinical pharmacy, while the Master of Pharmaceutical Industry Practice provides the skills and experiences for a wide range of roles within the pharmaceutical industry.
 You could find yourself working in areas such as regulatory affairs and clinical research management.

-Many students use their undergraduate degree to springboard into a completely different field of study, which is an option Isbella is also considering.
+Many students use their undergraduate degree to springboard into a completely different field of study.

 Explore UQ’s Bachelor of Pharmacy (Honours) to discover more reasons it should be your first QTAC preference.